schollz/gno/NOTES.md

 # Packages v Realms

 Package does not hold state.
+They are compartamentalized to make it easier for others to use.
 Realms hold state, they exist as the "smart contract".

 # First steps.